khulnasoft/khulnasoft/doc/dev/background-information/sg/index.md

 ```

-[`sg`](https://github.com/khulnasoft/khulnasoft/tree/main/dev/sg) is the CLI tool that Sourcegraph developers can use to develop Sourcegraph.
+[`sg`](https://github.com/khulnasoft/khulnasoft/tree/main/dev/sg) is the CLI tool that Khulnasoft developers can use to develop Khulnasoft.
 Learn more about the tool's overall vision in [`sg` Vision](./vision.md), and how to use it in the [usage section](#usage).

 > NOTE: Have feedback or ideas?
-Feel free to [join our community](https://community.sourcegraph.com)!
-Sourcegraph teammates can also leave a message in [#discuss-dev-infra](https://sourcegraph.slack.com/archives/C04MYFW01NV).
+Feel free to [join our community](https://community.khulnasoft.com)!
+Khulnasoft teammates can also leave a message in [#discuss-dev-infra](https://sourcegraph.slack.com/archives/C04MYFW01NV).

 ## Quickstart